girlscript/winter-of-contributing/Datascience_With_Python/Statistics/Tutorials/Poisson Distribution/README.md

 4. The number of jumps in a stock price in a given time interval may be modelled as a Poisson Distribution.
 5. We can model the number of typographical errors found in a book as a Poisson Distribution.

+#### In the notebook, we have worked on some real life examples (observing cars in a highway and counting errors of a skilled typist) of Poisson Distribution.
+From the problem statement we have found λ (expected value) first and then calculated the probability of the stated random event.

 ## Libraries Used for Implementing Poisson distribution :